ElkanaRahadian/myappsample/README.md

 - Git Pull

 ## Setup & Installation
-Use of Git Bash & GitHub
+Using Git Bash & GitHub

 ## Usage
 Example of using Git bash :